jcpesola/Book-Recommender/README.md

 - Recursion
 - Bubble Sort*

 *Author's Note: I know Bubble Sort is extremely inefficient...
 I used it in this program for educational purposes only.
+I intend to update the program to utilize a more efficient algorithm soon.

 ## Usage
 To get personalized book recommendations:
 1. Download the folder.
 2. In your terminal, navigate to the folder 'Book Recommender.'
-3. Type in `python3 __main__.py` *
+3. Type in `python3 __main__.py`*
 *Note: if you have a different version of python, type that in instead of 'python3'
 4. Follow the prompts from the program, and recieve your personalized book recommendation!